 4. Wooden Pencils V Mechanical Pencils

-When artists are first learning how to draw, they are taught to use the fine point for more detailed work and to angle the pencil when they need to create broader strokes or are shading.
+When artists are first learning how to draw, they are taught to use the fine point for more detailed work and angle the pencil when they need to create broader strokes or shading.

 The other reason that people use mechanical pencils for drawing is that they produce a consistent line width.
 This can be important for detailed work and sketching fine lines.